abhishek47kashyap/abhishek47kashyap.github.io/_pages/about.md

 Given how interdisciplinary robotics is and the various challenging and fun problems to be worked on, it's hard to stay locked in just one area.
 Wherever the action is happening, I want in!

-I'm also trying to get more active in contributing to open-source ROS packages.
-The robotics community has benefitted so much from ROS, time to give something back.

 Go ahead and check out my projects!